Chapter 10.5 Prepare your ewes for next joining

 Selecting replacement adult ewes

-Refer to Chapter 9.3 in MMFS Module 9 Gain from Genetics from recommended approaches to selection and breeding.
+Refer to chapter 9.3 and chapter 9.4 in MMFS Module 9 Boost Business with Breeding from recommended approaches to selection and breeding.

 Selection for age